Services for Customers

 For a new service or an upgrade, here are the basic steps which are involved:

 - The customer contacts Saskatoon Light & Power with the initial request.

-- The minimum information required is the location of the customer, load information, requested voltage, option of overhead or underground and the contact information of the customer.
+- The minimum information required is the location of the customer, load information, requested voltage, and the contact information.

 - Based on the information provided, Saskatoon Light & Power will complete a preliminary design.